flamingo-run/gcp-pilot/README.md

 grm = ResourceManager()
 ```

+## Default Values

+### Credentials

+`gcp-pilot` uses [ADC](https://cloud.google.com/docs/authentication/production#automatically) to detect credentials.
+This means that you must have one of the following setups:
+- Environment variable `GOOGLE_APPLICATION_CREDENTIALS` pointing to the JSON file with the credentials
+- Run inside GCP (Compute Engine, Cloud Run, GKE, AppEngine), so the machine's credentials will be used

+You can also globally set a service account using the environment variable `DEFAULT_SERVICE_ACCOUNT`, which will require impersonation.

+### Project

+When creating a client, a default project is defined by using the project that the credentials belongs to.

+Clients that support managing resources from other projects can be overwritten per call.

+> Example: you create a `BigQuery` client using credentials from  `project_a`.
+All calls will query datasets from `project_a`, unless another project is passed as parameter when performing the call.

+You can also globally set a project using the environment variable `DEFAULT_PROJECT`

+### Location

+Very similar to default project, a default location is defined by using the project's location.
+The project's location will exist if you ever enabled AppEngine, so you had to set a location then.
+Otherwise, no default location will be set.

+You can also globally set a location using the environment variable `DEFAULT_LOCATION` and reduce the amount of API calls
+when creating clients.

 ## Why Use ``gcp-pilot``

 _"Since Google already has a [generic API client](https://github.com/googleapis/google-api-python-client) and so many [specific clients](https://github.com/googleapis?q=python&type=&language=), why should I use this library?"_